 An abnormal Pap smear or signs of reproductive disease need further investigation.
-A colposcopy gives the female-led team of board-certified doctors at Antheia Gynecology in East Windsor and Freehold, New Jersey, a better look at your cervix and other reproductive organs to check for signs of suspicious cells.
+A colposcopy gives the female-led team of board-certified doctors at Antheia Gynecology in East Windsor, New Jersey, a better look at your cervix and other reproductive organs to check for signs of suspicious cells.
 If you need a Pap smear, colposcopy, or further evaluation of your reproductive health, call the office or book an appointment online.

 A colposcopy is a screening test the OB/GYNs at Antheia Gynecology perform to magnify the image of your reproductive area.

 During the test, your doctor uses a special instrument called a colposcope to see if you have suspicious cells that may turn cancerous.

 Your OB/GYN may recommend you undergo a colposcopy if you have abnormal Pap smear results or suspicious tissue identified during a pelvic exam.
 Examples of reasons why they order a colposcopy include:

 If your doctor sees suspicious cells during a colposcopy, they may take a sample, or biopsy, as well.
 A biopsy can confirm whether these cells pose a danger and inform treatment to prevent them from becoming cancerous.